magenta-aps/osdatascanner/docs/docker.md

 -   `docker/postgres-initdb.d/10-test-for-valid-env-variables.sh`

-To run a fully functional OS2datascanner system, you will need to start a number of services.
+To run a fully functional OSdatascanner system, you will need to start a number of services.
 The recommended way to set up an appropriate development environment is to use docker-compose.